 The UKCP currently has around 70 member organisations representing the broad spectrum of approaches to psychotherapy in the UK.
 It is structured by grouping organisations with similar approaches to psychotherapy; for example Analytical, Behavioural, Family, Humanistic and Hypnotherapy.
 Finding a pigeon hole for NLP was quite a source of debate within UKCP and we are now in a group called Experiential Constructivists which is made up of the ANLP and Personal Construct Psychology.
 PCP grew out of the work of George Kelly in the 1950's.

 The UKCP also operates at a European level and is the sole UK representative on the Board of the European Association for Psychotherapy.
-This umbrella organisation extends outside the EC and has members representing almost every European country.
+This umbrella organisation has members representing almost every European country.

 NLP Psychotherapists and Counsellors in the United Kingdom are now eligible to register with the UK Council for Psychotherapy.
 The only NLP accrediting body recognised by UKCP is the Association for NLP.
 The ANLP has been a member organisation of UKCP and its forerunners since 1987.
 It is a Registered Charity and a Limited Company with over 600 members, and is probably the largest NLP Association outside of the USA.